skone/rust-builder-fortanix/README.md

-# rust-builder-fortenix
+# rust-builder-fortanix
-A container for building rust code targeting the Fortenix EDP.
+A container for building rust code targeting the Fortanix EDP.
-This is useful if you don't want to install all of the fortenix libraries, or if you're developing on a non-linux system e.g. MacOs
+This is useful if you don't want to install all of the fortanix libraries, or if you're developing on a non-linux system e.g. MacOs

 To Use this image execute the following docker command in the root of your directory